hubmapconsortium/tableschema-to-template/README-dev.md

 ```

 To build and publish,
+- `pip install twine`; This library requires on Python3.6 or above.
+To maximize the coverage of the build matrix, `twine` is not included in `requirements-dev.txt`.
 - If you haven't already, generate a token on Pypi and create a `.pypirc` in your checkout.
 - Increment the version number in setup.py.
 - Finally: `./publish.sh`